opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

     2. Save it in the folder ``Projectroot\library\vector brushes`` (see  :ref:`Setting up Projects <setting_up_projects>`  ).

-.. tip:: **To change colors used by a vector brush style:**
+.. tip:: **To change colors used by a Vector Brush style:**

-    1. Move to the Color tab in the Style Editor.
+    1. Move to the **Color** tab in the Style Editor.

     2. Edit the color using the wheel and sliders.

-    3. If the vector brush uses more than one color, select the color to edit in the row of swatches available below the Auto and Apply buttons.
+    3. If the Vector Brush uses more than one color, select the color to edit in the row of swatches available below the Auto and Apply buttons.

 .. _raster_brushes: